yandextaxitech/binaryprefs/README.md

 ## Binary Preferences

-Implementation of SharedPreferences which stores each preference in files separately, performs disk IO via NIO2 with memory mapped file and works IPC (between processes).
+Implementation of SharedPreferences which stores each preference in files separately, performs disk IO via NIO with memory mapped file and works IPC (between processes).

 ## Usage